-Diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, fourth edition (DSM-IV) include the following:
+Diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-V) include the following:

 The etiology may include:

-Childhood anxiety occurs in about one-in-four children at some time between the ages of 13 and 18 years.
+Childhood anxiety occurs in about 1 in 4 children at some time between the ages of 13 and 18 years.
 The median age at onset is 11 years.
-However, the lifetime prevalence of a severe anxiety disorder in children 13 to 18 is approximately 6%.
+However, the lifetime prevalence of a severe anxiety disorder in children ages 13 to 18 is approximately 6%.
 General prevalence in children younger than 18 years is between 5.7% and 12.8%.
 The prevalence is approximately twice as high among women as among men.

 The American Psychiatric Association first introduced the diagnosis of generalized anxiety disorder two decades ago in the DSM-III.
 Before that time, generalized anxiety disorder was conceptualized as one of the two core components of anxiety neurosis, the other being panic.
 A recognition that generalized anxiety disorder and panic, although often occurring together, are sufficiently distinct to be considered independent disorders led to their separation in the DSM-III.

-The DSM-III definition of generalized anxiety disorder required uncontrollable and diffuse (i.e., not focused on a single major life problem) anxiety or worry that is excessive or unrealistic in relation to objective life circumstances and that persists for one month or longer.
-Several related psychophysiological symptoms also were required to occur with the anxiety or worry for a diagnosis of generalized anxiety disorder.
-Early clinical studies evaluating DSM-III according to this definition in clinical samples found that the disorder seldom occurred in the absence of some other comorbid anxiety or mood disorder.
+The DSM-III definition of generalized anxiety disorder required uncontrollable and diffuse (i.e., not focused on a single major life problem) anxiety or worry that is excessive or unrealistic in relation to objective life circumstances, and that persists for one month or longer.
+Several related psychophysiological symptoms were also required for a diagnosis of generalized anxiety disorder.
+Early clinical studies evaluating DSM-III according to this definition found that the disorder seldom occurred in the absence of another comorbid anxiety or mood disorder.
 Comorbidity of generalized anxiety disorder and major depression was especially strong and led some commentators to suggest that generalized anxiety disorder might better be conceptualized as a prodrome, residual, or severity marker than as an independent disorder.
 The rate of comorbidity of generalized anxiety disorder with other disorders decreases as the duration of generalized anxiety disorder increases.
-Based on this finding, the DSM-III-R committee on generalized anxiety disorder recommended that the duration requirement for the disorder be increased to six months.
+Based on this finding, the DSM-III-R committee on generalized anxiety disorder recommended that the duration required for the disorder be increased to six months.
 This change was implemented in the final version of the DSM-III-R. Additional changes in the definition of excessive worry and the required number of associated psychophysiological symptoms were made in the DSM-IV.

 These changes in diagnostic criteria led to delays in cumulating data on the epidemiology of generalized anxiety disorder.
 Nonetheless, such data became available over the past decade.
-As described in more detail later, these new data challenged the view that generalized anxiety disorder should be conceptualized as a prodrome, residual, or severity marker of other disorders.
-Instead, the data suggest that generalized anxiety disorder is a common disorder that, although often comorbid with other mental disorders, does not have a rate of comorbidity that is higher than those found in most other anxiety or mood disorders.
-The new data also challenge the validity of the threshold decisions embodied in the DSM-IV.
+As described in more detail later, this new data challenged the view that generalized anxiety disorder should be conceptualized as a prodrome, residual, or severity marker of other disorders.
+Instead, it suggest that generalized anxiety disorder is a common disorder that, although often comorbid with other mental disorders, does not have a rate of comorbidity that is higher than those found in most other anxiety or mood disorders.
+The new data also challenged the validity of the threshold decisions embodied in the DSM-V.

-Patients with anxiety can pose a diagnostic challenge.
-Somatic symptoms are more common than psychologic symptoms.
-Most patients present with vague or nonspecific somatic complaints.
-Somatic symptoms include shortness of breath, palpitations, fatigability, headache, dizziness, and restlessness.
-Most patients present with vague or nonspecific somatic complaints.
-Psychologic symptoms such as excessive, nonspecific anxiety and worry, feeling on edge, difficulty concentrating irritability, and sleeping difficulty.
+Patients with anxiety can pose a diagnostic challenge, as somatic symptoms are more common than psychologic symptoms.
+Most patients present with vague or nonspecific somatic complaints, including, but not limited to, shortness of breath, palpitations, fatigability, headache, dizziness, and restlessness.
+Patients may also describe psychologic symptoms such as excessive, nonspecific anxiety and worry, emotional lability, difficulty concentrating, and insomnia.

-Assessment begins by initially addressing behavior or somatic symptoms.
+Initial assessment begins by addressing behavior or somatic symptoms.
 Evaluate for psychosocial stress, psychosocial difficulties, and developmental issues.
-Review past medical history such as trauma, psychiatric conditions, and substance abuse.
+Review past medical history, including trauma, psychiatric conditions, and substance abuse.

 The following evaluation may be obtained to exclude organic causes: